TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 - The `openssl` extension (added by default for PHP >= 5.0.0, needs the OpenSSL Library);
 - The `OpenSSL Library` installed by default with many Operating Systems and LAMP servers;

-The optional requirements include:
+&nbsp;&nbsp;&nbsp;&nbsp;The optional requirements include:

 - The `libsodium` or`sodium` extension for Argon2 support (bundles with PHP >= 7.2.0);
 - The `mbstring` extension if you want to use other encodings (most modern frameworks use it);
 - The `zend-opcache` extension for code caching and JIT support (bundled with PHP >= 5.5.0);
-- The `apcu` extension for an in-memory key-value storage or an autoloading cache implementation.
+- The `apcu` extension for in-memory key-value storage or an autoloading cache implementation.

-The suggested dependencies or tools are:
+&nbsp;&nbsp;&nbsp;&nbsp;The suggested dependencies or tools are:

 - The `Composer Dependency Manager` for the package installation;
 - The `event` extension if your system uses the `libevent` library.

 ### [](#framework-installation-methods){:.book_mark}Framework Installation Methods ###

-&nbsp;&nbsp;&nbsp;&nbsp;There are two supported methods for the framework's installation that are described into the next sections.
+&nbsp;&nbsp;&nbsp;&nbsp;There are two supported methods for the framework's installation that are described in the next sections.

 #### [](#composer-installation-recommended){:.book_mark}Composer Installation (Recommended) ####

-&nbsp;&nbsp;&nbsp;&nbsp;To integrate the CryptoManana framework in your project via the Composer Dependency Manger, just require the package from [Packagist](https://packagist.org/packages/karavasilev/cryptomanana){: target="_blank"} as
+&nbsp;&nbsp;&nbsp;&nbsp;To integrate the CryptoManana framework in your project via the Composer Dependency Manager, just require the package from [Packagist](https://packagist.org/packages/karavasilev/cryptomanana){: target="_blank"} as
 follows:

 {% include code_copy_header.html %}